Province of Zamora

 The Province of Zamora (Provincia de Zamora, /es/) is a province of western Spain, in the western part of the autonomous community of Castile and León.
 It is bordered by the provinces of Ourense, León, Valladolid, and Salamanca, and by Portugal.

+The province has a population of 165,564 in an area of 10561.21 km2 across its 248 municipalities.
+Nearly a third live in the capital, Zamora.

 The present-day province of Zamora was one of three provinces formed from the former Kingdom of León in 1833, when Spain was reorganized into 49 provinces.
-Of the 166,253 people in the province, nearly a third live in the capital, Zamora.
-The province has 248 municipalities.

 History

 A megalithic culture developed in this region of Spain, particularly around Aliste, and there are many remaining signs of the presence of various cultures over the years.
 Salt mining took place at Villafáfila, stone forts were built on fertile plains and near rivers, and others were built in the vicinity of mines where variscite and iron ore were extracted.
 Rock paintings have been discovered and artefacts found include everyday pottery, tools, and gold and silver jewellery.
 In the Iron Age, Celtic tribes built forts surrounded by moats but they were pastoral people, living in small villages, and did not build cities.
 They left standing stones and dolmens.

 The Romans first came to Spain in 218 BC, and over the next three centuries there were various conflicts as the Romans advanced into Celtic lands.
 The Romans built roads across the territory and in 1978 the Roman town of Requejo in Santa Cristina de la Polvorosa was revealed after erosion occurred following flooding of the area by the River Órbigo.
 In 197 BC, Spain was divided into two provinces, Hispania Citerior and Hispania Ulterior, controlled by two separate Roman military forces.
 Zamora was in the latter region.
 Peace reigned until 155 BC when the Lusitanians attacked Hispania Ulterior.
 Two Roman defeats followed, and many other rebellions were sparked in the peninsula.
 The Romans eventually prevailed, and in 27 BC, subdivided the province of Hispania Ulterior into Hispania Baetica (modern-day Andalusia) and Lusitania, which included Zamora.
 When the Vandals invaded the province in the 5th century AD, the Roman Emperor Honorius sent his brother-in-law, the Visigoths' king, to defeat the Vandals.
 The Visigoths seized control of most of Hispania and made Toledo the capital, while the Suevi occupied the northwestern part of the Peninsula and made their capital city Bracara.
 By 585 the Suevi had been conquered by the Visigoths who then controlled the whole peninsula.